 This particular visa allows foreign artists and workers to come to France to work on their specialized projects.
 This is a perfect setup for a digital nomad.

-The pace is slower than other parts of Southeast Asia so it’s perfect if you’re looking for vacation time or just want something different from what Thailand has available.
+Digital Nomads in Vietnam can enjoy beaches, explore hidden temples, and eat some of the best food they’ve ever had.
+The food alone is worth moving here!
+Vietnam is slower-paced than other parts of Southeast Asia, so it’s perfect if you’re looking for vacation time or want something different from what Thailand has available.

-Bali also has plenty of coworking spaces if you want access to other digital nomads in order to collaborate or just ask questions about how they maintain this lifestyle.
+There are several remote working cafes where you can have a coffee while getting some work done on your laptop for next to nothing.
+Bali also has plenty of co-working spaces if you want access to other digital nomads to collaborate or just ask questions about how they maintain this lifestyle.

 South Korea is the following country to make our list.
 This is another very affordable place for a digital nomad to stay, and the citizens of South Korea are very welcoming albeit a little shy to new visitors.